pantheon-systems/documentation/source/partials/migrate/troubleshooting-wordpress.md

 ### Multiple file directories found within the import archive

 **Cause:** The migration tool found more than one potential location for files within the archive.
-This error also occurs if Drupal's private files directory is not placed within the public directory: `sites/default/files/private`.

 **Solution:** All files must be moved into `/wp-content/uploads`.
 For more details, see [Files](/guides/filesystem/) and [Symlinks and Assumed Write Access](/symlinks-assumed-write-access).